Lightweight Distillation of SAM 3 and DINOv3 for Edge-Deployable Individual-Level Livestock Monitoring and Longitudinal Visual Analytics: Abstract

 \section{Abstract}

-Foundation-model pipelines for individual-level livestock monitoring --- combining open-vocabulary detection, promptable video segmentation, and self-supervised visual embeddings --- have raised the accuracy ceiling of precision livestock farming (PLF), but their GPU memory budgets exceed the envelope of commodity edge accelerators.
-To close this gap, the 446\,M-parameter Perception Encoder (PE-ViT-L+) backbone of SAM~3 is distilled into a 40.66\,M-parameter multi-scale student through three mechanisms: a Feature Pyramid Network student encoder built on TinyViT-21M-512, a four-term direction-then-scale distillation loss, and backbone-substitution inference with sliding-window session pruning that bounds streaming GPU memory growth.
-The DINOv3 family includes a pre-distilled ViT-S/16 variant (21.6\,M parameters) released alongside a 6716\,M-parameter ViT-7B teacher; the ViT-S (21M) variant is adopted as the per-individual embedder.
-On the Edinburgh Pig dataset, the compressed pipeline reaches \SI{92.29}{\percent} MOTA and \SI{96.15}{\percent} IDF1 against the SAM~3 teacher (1.68- and 0.84-percentage-point losses), achieves a 7.77-fold reduction in system-level parameters and a 3.01-fold reduction in peak VRAM ($\SI{19.52}{\giga\byte} \rightarrow \SI{6.49}{\giga\byte}$), and reaches \SI{97.34}{\percent} top-1 accuracy with \SI{91.67}{\percent} macro-F1 on nine-class pig behaviour classification.
-The pipeline fits inside an NVIDIA Jetson Orin~NX \SI{16}{\giga\byte} envelope with \SI{4.9}{\giga\byte} of headroom, supporting a proposed --- but not yet empirically validated --- on-device embedding-pool re-identification mechanism whose per-individual footprint of approximately \SI{94}{\mega\byte} per animal per year produces a longitudinal visual record amenable to retrospective association with disease, lameness, reproductive, and growth outcome labels.
+Foundation-model pipelines have raised the accuracy ceiling of precision livestock farming (PLF), but their GPU memory budgets exceed the envelope of commodity edge accelerators, which has so far prevented their deployment on hardware that can be installed in a barn.
+This paper presents a knowledge-distillation and inference-compression method that closes this gap for individual-level livestock monitoring.
+The 446\,M-parameter Perception Encoder (PE-ViT-L+) backbone of SAM~3 is distilled into a 40.66\,M-parameter multi-scale student through three contributions: a Feature Pyramid Network student encoder built on TinyViT-21M-512; a four-term direction-then-scale distillation loss that decouples directional alignment from scale calibration; and backbone-substitution inference with sliding-window session pruning that bounds streaming GPU-memory growth.
+We further establish empirically that the pre-distilled DINOv3-ViT-S/16 variant (21.6\,M parameters) is a sufficient per-individual embedder.
+On the Edinburgh Pig dataset, the compressed pipeline reaches \SI{92.29}{\percent} MOTA and \SI{96.15}{\percent} IDF1 relative to the SAM~3 teacher (losses of 1.68 and 0.84 percentage points), a 7.77-fold reduction in system-level parameters, and a 3.01-fold reduction in peak VRAM ($\SI{19.52}{\giga\byte}\rightarrow\SI{6.49}{\giga\byte}$), while attaining \SI{97.34}{\percent} top-1 accuracy and \SI{91.67}{\percent} macro-F1 on nine-class pig-behaviour classification.
+The pipeline fits inside an NVIDIA Jetson Orin~NX \SI{16}{\giga\byte} envelope with \SI{4.9}{\giga\byte} of headroom, supporting a proposed --- but not yet empirically validated --- on-device embedding-pool re-identification mechanism whose per-individual footprint of approximately \SI{94}{\mega\byte} per animal per year yields a longitudinal visual record amenable to retrospective association with disease, lameness, reproductive, and growth outcomes.